Jacob Martin (American football)

-Jacob "Jake" Martin (born December 11, 1995) is an American football outside linebacker for the Denver Broncos of the National Football League (NFL).
-He played college football at Temple.
-Martin was a second-team All-American Athletic Conference selection in 2017 and led the Owls in sacks with eight.
+Jacob W. Martin (born December 11, 1995) is an American professional football defensive end for the Washington Commanders of the National Football League (NFL).
+He played college football for the Temple Owls and was selected by the Seattle Seahawks in the sixth round of the 2018 NFL draft.
+Martin has also played for several other NFL teams.

 Professional career

 Seattle Seahawks

-Martin was drafted by the Seattle Seahawks in the sixth round (186th overall) of the 2018 NFL Draft.
+Martin was selected by the Seattle Seahawks in the sixth round (186th overall) of the 2018 NFL draft.

-Houston Texans
+Houston Texans (first stint)

-2019 season

 On August 31, 2019, the Seahawks traded Martin along with outside linebacker Barkevious Mingo and a 2020 third-round pick to the Houston Texans in exchange for Jadeveon Clowney.

 In week 9 against the Jacksonville Jaguars, Martin forced a fumble on Gardner Minshew that was recovered by teammate Zach Cunningham in the 26–3 win.
-In Week 12 against the Indianapolis Colts, Martin recorded his first sack as a Texan, bringing down Jacoby Brissett in the first quarter in the 20-17 win.
+In Week 12 against the Indianapolis Colts, Martin recorded his first sack as a Texan, bringing down Jacoby Brissett in the first quarter in the 20–17 win.

-In the AFC wild card game against the Buffalo Bills, Martin sacked Josh Allen once and recovered a fumble forced by teammate Whitney Mercilus on Allen during the 22–19 overtime win.
+In the American Football Conference wild card game against the Buffalo Bills, Martin sacked Josh Allen once and recovered a fumble forced by teammate Whitney Mercilus on Allen during the 22–19 overtime win.

-2020 season

-In Week 1 of the season against the Kansas City Chiefs, Martin recorded his first sack of the season on Patrick Mahomes during the 34–20 loss.
+In Week 1 of the 2020 season against the Kansas City Chiefs, Martin recorded his first sack of the season on Patrick Mahomes during the 34–20 loss.
 Martin was placed on the reserve/COVID-19 list by the team on November 5, and activated on November 17.

-2021 season

-In 2021 Martin played 17 games defended 3 passes and forced 2 fumbles.
+In 2021, Martin played 17 games defended 3 passes and forced 2 fumbles.
 He also recorded a career best 4.0 sacks while contributing 23 total tackles with 5 for a loss with scoring the first safety of his career.

 New York Jets

-2022 season

 On March 17, 2022, the New York Jets signed Martin to a three-year $16.5 million deal.

 Denver Broncos

 On November 1, 2022, Martin was traded along with a 2024 fifth-round pick to the Denver Broncos for a 2024 fourth-round pick.
 He was placed on injured reserve on December 14.
+Martin was released by the Broncos on May 10, 2023.

+Houston Texans (second stint)

+On May 23, 2023, Martin signed with the Texans.
+He was released on August 29, 2023.

+Indianapolis Colts

+On August 31, 2023, Martin signed with the Indianapolis Colts.

+Chicago Bears

+On March 16, 2024, Martin signed a one-year contract with the Chicago Bears.
+He was placed on injured reserve on August 27.
+He was activated on October 26.

+Washington Commanders

+On March 18, 2025, Martin signed a one-year, $3 million contract with the Washington Commanders.

+Personal life

+Martin is the younger brother of retired linebacker, Josh Martin, who played in the NFL for ten seasons.